ddneat/stylebuddy/README.md

 ### `create([, config])`

-Returns the styleSheet API.
-The optional config sets the default config values for the current instance.
+Returns a new instance of the styleSheet API.
+The optional config merges with the default values and will be used for the current styleSheet instance.

 ### `styleSheet.add(styles[, config])`